 The hunter ran toward the trap with his spear in hand, but stopped when he saw the three deer standing together.
 When told that they were family, his heart grew soft.
-And when the brother explained that the hunter had not captured an ordinary deer, but a king of exceptional wisdom and virtue, and that killing him would result in five total deaths (the Bodhisatta, the brother and sister who would sacrifice their lives, and the parents left helpless after their children were gone), the hunter decided he was more afraid of being swallowed up by the earth into hell or struck by lightning that he was desirous of the king’s reward.
+And when the brother explained that the hunter had not captured an ordinary deer, but a king of exceptional wisdom and virtue, and that killing him would result in five total deaths (the Bodhisatta, the brother and sister who would sacrifice their lives, and the parents left helpless after their children were gone), the hunter decided he was more afraid of being swallowed up by the earth into hell or struck by lightning than he was desirous of the king’s reward.
 The hunter tenderly removed the snare and washed away the blood.
 Through the power of the hunter’s love and the Bodhisatta’s virtue, the wound magically healed as though it was never there.

 When the Bodhisatta heard why the hunter had captured him, he offered to go to the palace and preach for the queen.
 But the hunter warned him kings are cruel by nature and it was not worth the risk.
 So the Bodhisatta taught the hunter about the holy life and the five virtues so he could give a sermon in his place.
 He had the hunter rub his back to get some golden hairs as proof the message came from the Bodhisatta.

 At the palace, the hunter placed the golden hairs in the king’s hand and told his tale from the forest, praising the three deer.
 At the king’s behest, the hunter took a seat on a golden throne and gave a glorious sermon urging the king to be righteous in all of his deeds so he would be reborn in heaven.
-The queen’s craving was fulfilled and the king was so pleased he offered the hunter gold, jewelry, cows, and two wives of equal rank and worth.
+The queen’s craving was fulfilled and the king was very pleased, so he offered the hunter gold, jewelry, cows, and two wives of equal rank and worth.
 The hunter, however, gave his reward to his wife and went off to the Himalayas and lived as an ascetic.

 In the Lifetime of the Buddha